Jobs for Georgia Graduates

 What is Jobs for Georgia Graduates?

-One of the ways the Georgia Department of Labor demonstrates a strong commitment to serving youth is through its Jobs for Georgia Graduates Program (JGG).
-Jobs for Georgia Graduates is a school-to-work transition program designed to provide high school students with pre-employment training, work skills, motivational activities, and job development.
+Georgia Department of Labor demonstrates a strong commitment to serving youth through the Jobs for Georgia Graduates Program (JGG).
+Jobs for Georgia Graduates is a school-to-career transition program designed to provide high school students with pre-employment training, work skills, motivational activities, and job development.
 JGG provides follow-up services to increase the graduation rate and encourage a successful transition from school to work.
 JGG is also a partnership of local schools, businesses, communities, and the Georgia Department of Labor.
 This collaboration results in JGG graduates who are productive employees and involved community members.

 JGG is a state affiliate of the national organization, Jobs for America’s Graduates (JAG), which has achieved extraordinary outcomes for youth for over three decades.
-JAG was founded in 1980 and has reached nearly three-quarters of a million young people in 33 state organizations and over 825 local program affiliates.
-Georgia became a state affiliate in 1987 and JGG has grown steadily since that time, currently serving students in 33 high schools across the state and the Georgia School for the Deaf - the only state school for students with hearing disabilities in the national JAG network.
-In 2000, the traditional Senior Program Model was expanded to a Multi-year Program Model, a five-year program providing early vocational assistance and guidance beginning in the ninth grade, at several sites.
-During the 2012-2013 school year, all JGG sites will convert to the Multi-year Program Model.
+JAG was founded in 1980 and has reached 1.5 million young people in 40 state organizations and over 1,500 local program affiliates.
+Georgia became a state affiliate in 1987 and JGG has grown steadily since that time, currently serving students in 12 high schools across the state.

 What are the major goals of JGG?